Eva-Kuk/unique-wings/README.md

 - Git for version control.
 - Email account, I used Gmail.

 ### Deployment Platform
 1. Go to [Heroku](https://dashboard.heroku.com/apps) and login or create and account.

-2. Click **New** and choose from dropdown menu **Create new app** to create a new app
+2. Click **New** and choose from dropdown menu **Create new app** to create a new app.

 ![heroku new app](wireframes/readme/heroku-new-app.png)

-3. Enter an **App name**, which must be unique but the best practice is put the same name as in our github repository project(lowercase with a dash used instead of spaces), then choose a region (europe) and click **create app**
+3. Enter an **App name**, which must be unique but the best practice is to put the same name as in our github repository project (lowercase with a dash used instead of spaces), then choose a region (Europe) and click **create app**.

 ![heroku app name](wireframes/readme/heroku-app-name.png)

-4. From Heroku dashboard `Resources` tab, do provision a new Postgress database  by writing postgres in the `Add-ons` box and choosing 'Heroku Postgres' (Plan name: Hobby Dev - Free version).
+4. From Heroku dashboard `Resources` tab, do provision a new Postgress database  by writing postgress in the `Add-ons` box and choosing 'Heroku Postgress' (Plan name: Hobby Dev - Free version).

-5. To use postgress  we need to install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names and write it in the terminal in github
+5. To use postgress  we need to install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names and write it in the terminal in github.

 `pip3 install dj_database_url`